Examine the important roles played by Indonesia’s arts and six officially recognized religions in shaping sociocultural discourses in Bali and Java.

 Visit ancient temples and see street art during three weeks in Java.
 Spend several days in a rural farming village in Bali and learn about agricultural practices, traditional Balinese medicine, and gamelan music.
 Explore the mountains of central Bali on a three- to four-day excursion and discover the island’s geographical and cultural diversity.

-Choose between an Independent Study Project and an internship.
+Choose between a research-based independent project, an arts practicum, and an internship.

-Immerse yourself in the traditions and interpretations of Hindu and Islamic religions and cultures.
+Immerse yourself in the traditions, religions, and cultures of Indonesia.

 Key Topics of Study